StackGuardian/tirith/README.md

 ## Submitting a Feedback

 Wanna submit a feedback?
-Its as simple as writing and posting it in the <a href="https://github.com/StackGuardian/feedback/discussions/8">feedback section</a>.
+It's as simple as writing and posting it in the <a href="https://github.com/StackGuardian/feedback/discussions/8">feedback section</a>.
 <p>Your feedback will help us improve</p>